 Jennifer Rose was contacted by a well known breeding farm which housed national level champion show horses.
-The farm asked Jennifer to come work for them, breaking young horses and training them under saddle.
+The farm asked Jennifer to come work for them, starting young horses under saddle.
 Following her heart and a deep rooted passion for training horses, Jennifer Rose made it her main focus once more.

 Jennifer Rose decided to start her own full time training program.
 The scope of her work encompassed teaching students and training horses specializing in hunter/jumper.
 Starting young horses under saddle, teaching liberty work unbridled and & trick training were also areas of Jennifer's main focus.

-Jennifer embarked on a developing a joint training program with Lindsey Partridge (legends champion in mustang training challenge & two time international thoroughbred makeover champion) for Lindsey's feral mustang that originated in Antelope Valley, NV, now boarding at Jennifer's facility.
-Lindsey put the care and training of her mustang in the hands of Jennifer until she can be brought back to Canada where Lindsey resides.
+Jennifer Rose & Joe Musicaro embarked on developing a joint training program with Lindsey Partridge (legends champion in mustang training challenge & three time international thoroughbred makeover champion) for Lindsey's feral mustang that originated in Antelope Valley, NV, now boarding at Jennifer & Joe's facility.
+Lindsey put the care and training of her mustang in the hands of Jennifer & Joe until she can be brought back to Canada where Lindsey resides.
 Upon Lindsey's departure from the Harmonia Equestrian she exclaimed, "my mustang could not have ended up in a better place, or in better hands."

-Jennifer Rose is now saughtout horse trainer, having served clients from Canada to Mexico, California to Florida.
+Jennifer Rose is now a highly sought out horse trainer, having served clients from Canada to Mexico, California to Florida.
 Jennifer's intuition, patience and loving demeanor provides her with the natural ability to train horses.
 Her methods are kind and gentle—using the horses language to achieve a connection while also creating a fun environment by using positive reinforcement.

 Jennifer Rose has a hunger.
 A hunger to always do better.
 Better by the horse, better by the client, and bettering herself.
-She has the humility to not have to be “the best” and to continue an education from “the best.”
-In a recent lesson at Jennifer's facility being taught by Grand Prix Dressage rider & trainer Ben Albright, Ben said in observation of Jen riding; “I have nothing to say, Jen!
+She has the humility to not have to be“the best” and to continue an education from “the best.”
+During a past lesson at Jennifer and Joe's facility taught by Grand Prix Dressage rider & trainer Ben Albright, Ben said in observation of Jen riding; “I have nothing to say, Jen!
 I have nothing to say!”
-Ben then muttered to spectators, “Look at her…just look at her…everything I told her to do yesterday, she’s mastered today… I have nothing left to say.”
+Ben then muttered to spectators, “Look at her…just look at her…everything I taught her to do yesterday, she’s mastered today… I have nothing left to say.”

 Jennifer simply smiled with gratitude and carried on with what she was doing.
 And that is, what she was born to do.